Nikhil383/RAG-Document-Q-A-App/README.md

  Deploy to Hugging Face Spaces or Render

- 🧠 Author
+ ## Author

-👤 Your Nikhil Mahesh
+👤 Nmae Nikhil Mahesh
-📧 your.nikhilmahesh89@gmail.com
+📧 nikhilmahesh89@gmail.com

 🌐 GitHub
  | LinkedIn

- 🪪 License
+License

 This project is licensed under the MIT License — free to use, modify, and distribute.